Friday, October 31, 2025

 They appear to be wearing the M1948 parka (or its Marine equivalent), tall lace-up boots (possibly either shoepacs or the "Mickey Mouse Boots" issued to Marines), trigger finger mittens, and M1 helmets (both with and without covers).
 Some figures have additional gear, including the squad leader with a binocular case around his neck (and wearing a pile cap under his helmet) and a rifleman who is wearing a poncho or blanket over his parka.

 Sculpting: These are very bulky and hefty figures, even when compared to other figures in winter gear.
-Many of the reviews I have read or watched have criticized these figures for being oversized or out-of-scale, but factoring in the larger 60mm figure scale and the bulky quality of real-life winter equipment, these don't seem all that out-of-scale to me (I've been using Osprey's Men-At-Arms 561 for reference, which covers the US Army and Marine Corps, and in winter gear both Army soldiers and Marines have a similarly squat and bulky appearance.
+Many of the reviews I have read or watched have criticized these figures for being oversized or out-of-scale, but factoring in the larger 60mm figure scale and the bulky quality of real-life winter equipment, these don't seem all that out-of-scale to me (I've been using Osprey's Men-At-Arms 561 for reference, which covers the US Army and Marine Corps), and in Korean War-era winter gear both Army soldiers and Marines have a similarly squat and bulky appearance in pictures from that conflict.

 That said, I must say the detailing of the equipment and other features like facial expressions is nothing short of superb; I really like the small details they've paid attention to, like the ragged edge of the one soldier's poncho or blanket, or how you can see the earflaps from the squad leader's pile cap even though he's wearing his helmet over of it.
 The poses are also really well-done, with this set capturing the body language of the figures huddling in the cold.